caseykneale/PickingALanguage2020/fieldnotes/adventure.md

 	mainScene.AddActive(newt)
     ...
 ```
+The full code for this is available [here](https://github.com/caseykneale/PickingALanguage2020/tree/main/fieldnotes/learning_new_things/Go).
+You'll have to add your own font files though - don't have time to see if I can freely distribute those...

 ## Change of strategy - Graph Library
 At this point I decided making a GUI library from OpenGl/SDL was maybe too laborious as a test.
 I'll admit I thought Go was going to be my winner after striking out with Rust so early on.
 I put a week or so of effort into Go off the bat.
 After deciding to broaden my search scope I decided to change the target task to something more simplistic.
 Something that tests data structures, control flow, and algorithms?
 I settled on a basic Graph library (no not a "plotting" library, a [graph library](https://en.wikipedia.org/wiki/Graph_theory))?